Lots of HTML, JS and/or CSS errors force IE8 to switch to compatibility view

 And depending on the selected function there are quite a few end tags for elements which are not open. (i.e. </fieldset>)

-#4 Updated by Steffen Kamper almost 10 years ago
+#4 Updated by Steffen Kamper over 10 years ago

 i start cleaning the HTML.
 But i'm scared by the nested forms problem, it's a general lack of template::form which start normally at the real beginning of the document and can't be closed in inner divs because of the container structure.
 Mostly this comes from the search form displayed at the end of the page.

-#5 Updated by Jo Hasenau almost 10 years ago
+#5 Updated by Jo Hasenau over 10 years ago

 Maybe this is one for T3UXW09?
 I guess validating the HTML output and fixing bad browser behaviour this way can be regarded as a usability improvement.